Azure Batch best practices

 mkfs, and any other

-For more information about Azure data disks in Linux, see this article.
+For more information about Azure data disks in Linux, including alternate methods of locating data disks and

 Preparing data disks in Windows Batch pools

 Azure data disks attached to Batch Windows compute nodes are presented unpartitioned and unformatted.
-You'll need to enumerate disks
+You need to enumerate disks

 RAW partitions for actioning as part of your start task.
 This information can be retrieved using the